-A full list of Personal Income Tax Rates and Thresholds covering 1990 to 2020 can be accessed here, as we can see from the figures:
+A full list of Personal Income Tax Rates and Thresholds in the UK covering 1990 to 2020 can be accessed here and a full list of Personal Income Tax Rates and Thresholds in the Scotland covering 1990 to 2020 can be accessed here (Scottish Rate of Income Tax - SRIT was phased in from 2016), as we can see from the figures:

 So, what does it all mean. iCalculator is apolitical, we have no interest in a political party and the figures above are not indicative of one party being better than another or having more of a vested interest in individual workers.
 We must remember that during the labour term we had a boom, t was easier to spend money and be flamboyant, the conservatives have had to balance austerity in their figures.
 So, forget the parties, this is what you need to understand about Personal Allowances and its relationship to the Higher Rate Tax threshold.

 The rates of Personal Allowance, The Higher Rate Tax Threshold are not married to The Annual Inflation Rate (AIR).
 Let's look at what the figures would look like from 2009 onwards in they were.